-Cleveland, O., despatch: In response to a request of the Toronto authorities, the Cleveland police have been searching the city for a Mrs. Wagner, to whom Mrs. Mabel Turner, now under arrest for cilling a baby, says she gave the child.
-They failed to find any women by the name of Wagner living on Euclid avenue, and none of the other women by that name who are residents of Cleveland answer the description given by Mrs. Turner.
-The police have a slight due, however, to the report that Mrs. Turner once lived for a short time in this city A woman whose name is withheld by the police says she had a woman and a man as boarders some time ago who had a haby with them.
+Cleveland, O., despatch: In response to a request of the Toronto authorities, the Cleveland police have been searching the city for a Mrs. Wagner, to whom Mrs. Mabei Turner, now under arrest for icilling a baby, says she gave the child.
+They failed to find any woman by the name of Wagner living on Euclid avenue, and none of the other women by that name who are residents of Cleveland answer the description given by Mrs.

+The police have a slight due, however, to the report that Mrs. Turner once lived for a short time in this city.
+A woman whose name is withheld by the police says she had a woman and a man as boarders some time ago who had a baby with them.
 They lere suddenly one night, and the woman a few days later reported to the police that from a conversation she overheard she feared the couple intended to do away with their baby.

 SECOND INQUEST ON BABE.

-Niagara Falls, N. Y., despatch: In the verdict handed down this afternoon in the inquest on the female infant found on the river bank near Niagara University last Thursday.
-Coroner Walton A. Scott formally charged Mrs. Maude Turner Gmelin, now held in Toronto on a murder charge growing out of the gruesome find, with the crime of murder in the first degree.
+Niagara Falls, N. Y., despatch: In the verdict handed down this aftermoon in the inquest on the female infant found on the river bank near Niagara University last Thursday.
+Coroner Walton A. Scott formally charged Mrs. Maude Turner Gmelin. now held in Toronto on a murder charge growing out of the gruesome find, with the crime of murder in the first degree.
 Coroner Scott had gone very deeply into the case, investigating all the evidence that he could deduce.
 He and a number of other Falls people will give evidence at the Toronto hearing of the matter.

 The verdict follows: "That said infant named Authers came to its death in the City of Toronto, Canada, on or about Sept.
 13, 1909.
-According to the evidence, its death was the result of sephyxia due to strangulation, and that said strangulation was the result of tightly drawing a rope or piece of cloth about the throat of the infant or by throttling by hand, or both.
-"I further find that the dead body of the infant was brought to this city and was later thrown from the car window of N. Y. G. and H. R. train.
-No. 415 at a point on the Lewiston branch of the N. Y. C. and H. R. about 2 1-2 miles north of the City of Niegara Palls, by one Mabel Turner Gmelin, and I for-mally charge the said Mabel Turner Gmelin with the crime of murder in the degree as defined under sec.
-188 of the penal code of the State of New York."
-GREAT PARADE 100,000 Temperance Workers Will March in Chicago.
+According to the evidence, its death was the result of sephyxia due to strangulation, and that said strangulation was the result of tightly drawing a rope or piece of 415 at a point on the Lawiston breach of the N. Y. C. and H. R. about 2 1-2 miles north of the City of Ningara Palls, by one Mabel Turner Gmeliu, and I formally charge the said Mabel Turner Gmeliu with the crime of murder in the degree as defined under sec.
+183 of the penal code of the State of New York."